tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 </details>

 <details>
 <summary>Help, I need a time series refresher!</summary><br>

-Its important to convert dates into time series when working with python and pandas.
-For a quick refresher on reading time series data into a pandas DataFrame, see below. for a full refresher, head back to the [Unit 10 - Time Series FAQ.](../../10-Time-Series/Supplemental/StudentGuide.md)
+It's important to convert dates into time series when working with python and Pandas.
+For a quick refresher on reading time series data into a Pandas DataFrame, see below. for a full refresher, head back to the [Unit 10 - Time Series FAQ.](../../10-Time-Series/Supplemental/StudentGuide.md)

 <blockquote>
 <details><summary>How do you convert objects to `datetime`?</summary>

 Converting objects to `datetime` can be tricky.
-Using pandas, the conversion can be handled upon reading in of data.
+Using Pandas, the conversion can be handled upon reading in of data.
 The syntax to handle the conversion from `read_csv()` is:

 ```python
 df = pd.read_csv('your_data.csv', parse_dates=True)